bigonionbots/bigonionbots/TOS.md

 Last updated: September 09, 2022

-Please read these terms and conditions carefully before using Our Service.
+Please read these terms and conditions carefully before using The Onion Patch price and network bots, including ETH PriceBot#2337.

 # Interpretation and Definitions